kentdlee/SRMStoFigsPage/_build/html/_sources/index.rst.txt

     Draw an arrow from component *CID1* to component *CID2* showing the flow of information or control with the text inscribed just above the arrow.

+    A plus sign (i.e. +) acts like a semicolon.
+It advances drawing to the next line.
+But it also suppresses the arrow from being drawn in a message.
+In this way, text can be centered on an arrow, but split into multiple lines.

 .. function:: isolate CID

     Perform a transitive closure on messsages sent to and from the component *CID* with the diagram.
 Eliminate any components that don't interact with *CID* either directly or through the transitive closure to *CID*.